Lizstar64/Lizstar64.github.io/_posts/2025-08-25-LizstarTrekTNGMovies.md

 Note: This isn't complete yet!
 We've only seen three of the movies.
 We're holding Nemesis off until after Voyager is done.

+EDIT: WE'RE FINALLY WATCHING NEMESIS, HOLY HELL THIS WAS LIKE 2 YEARS AGO.
+Nemesis review is tacked onto the end!

 ---